 Consumers and those in the medical community are always advised to report any ranitidine reactions to the MedWatch program.
 This keeps the agency notified of all potential hazards related to this potentially risky drug.

 A Zantac lawsuit will be filed just as any other lawsuit would be filed for personal injury cases.
 It is therefore important to have a working knowledge of the process before beginning.
-It is invariably the most intelligent first move to retain the services of a reputable personal injury attorney with experience in handling drug litigation cases.
-If you have lost a loved one due to injuries sustained by exposure to Zantac, you will also need to have an expert on wrongful death apply their knowledge to the Zantac lawsuit.
+It is invariably the most intelligent first move to retain the services of a reputable attorney in Atlanta with experience in handling Zantac litigation claims.
+If you have lost a loved one due to injuries sustained, you will also need to have an expert on wrongful death apply their knowledge to the lawsuit.

 If you have been injured or lost a loved one through the use of Zantac, call the law offices of Schneider and Hammers.
 We will offer a full consultation and review of your case for free and with no obligations at all.
-Furthermore, we will not charge you a thing for our time, skills and representation unless we win your case and get you’re the compensation your demand.
-Contact an Atlanta zantac lawyer today for more information.
+Furthermore, we will not charge you a thing for our time, skills, and representation unless we win your case and get you’re the compensation your demand.
+Contact an Atlanta Zantac claims lawyer today for more information.